 When creating a professional website or listing check the following key items:

-Have you reviewed your listing for errors after submitting?
+- Have you reviewed your listing for errors after submitting it?

-Do provide practice details and personal statement (don’t just refer to your website.)
+Do provide practice details and personal statements (don’t just refer to your website.)

 Do explain how you are qualified to help

 Don’t talk about yourself in the third person

 Don’t delay in returning emails and messages